wmealing/cob-webber/README.md

     Optionally TODO: explain how to check the static library files in /dist/lib contain webassembly objects, no not native objects. (using "ar" and file.)

-4. Build your GnuCOBOL:
+5. Build your GnuCOBOL code.

     ```sh
     # ./compile.sh hello_world.cob
     ```

-5. Serve up your cobol.
+6. Serve up your cobol.

      ```sh
      python3 -m http.server